-Included are Kappa Mu

-Epsilon, a national honor society for

-mathematics students; the Association

-for Computing Machinery, which

-keeps students informed of changes

-in the department's and university's

-computer facilities; a student chapter

-of the Mathematical Association

-of America for students interested

-in recent developments in the
+The Central Missouri Mathematics Educators organization provides opportunities for preservice middle and high school mathematics teachers to discuss methods and trends in teacher education with UCM faculty are area public school teachers.
+Other organizations include Kappa Mu Epsilon, a national honor society for mathematics students; the Association for computing machinery which keeps students informed of changes in the department's and university's computer facilities; a student chapter of the Mathematical Association of America for students interested in recent developments in the mathematical community; and the Actuarial Organization which provides students with career information about the actuarial profession.